fucc1/FIND-UI/README.md

 # FIND-UI

-This Repo hosts the UI for the FIND project, it's built on top of Twitter's Bootstrap model.
+This Repo hosts the UI for the FIND project, it's built on top of Twitter's Bootstrap framework.